aassumpcao/CJIL/README.md

 This script executes the functions in R package `CJIL`, which I have created as a code sample for the Criminal Justice Innovation Lab @ UNC.
-The package visits and downloads data from the NC Courts and NC demography APIs, process and executes a simple analysis of the data.
+The package visits and downloads data from the NC Courts and NC demography APIs, processes them and executes a simple analysis of the data.
 I believe this is a neat and new way of conveying research results to the public.

 ## Instructions